Azure/reddog-aks/README.md

 #### Azure Blob Storage
 Azuree Blob storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.
 Blob storage is used by the Receipt Service via Dapr Output Bindings to store order receipts.

+#### Azure Cosmos DB
+Microsoft's NoSQL multi-model managed database as a service offering which is used as the Dapr State Store component implementation for the Loyalty Service

 ## Contributing